 1 Upper Green W.,

-Located on the corner of Upper Green West and St. Mark’s Road.
-The Majestic Theatre, Mitcham in South London was the fourth of a small circuit of five independent Majestic Theatres that were built in outer London suburbs and the South East of England.
+Located in Mitcham, Surrey, now part of the south of Greater London, on the corner of Upper Green West and St. Mark’s Road.
+The Majestic Theatre was the fourth of a small circuit of five independent Majestic Theatres that were built in outer London suburbs and the South East of England.

 The architect was S.B.
 Pritlove who designed a pleasing Art Deco suburban cinema which opened on 6th October 1933 with George Arliss starring in “The King’s Vacation”.
 The exterior was in Midhurst white brick.
 The interior was designed by the Harlesden based decorating firm of W.E.
 Greenwoood.
 It had a 42 feet wide proscenium, a 16 feet deep stage and two dressing rooms.
 The Majestic Theatre also had a cafe.